Board of Directors, Australian Independent Schools USA Foundation

 Mr. Hall has been repeatedly cited as one of the country’s leading practitioners in mergers and acquisitions by, among others, Chambers USA, Chambers Global, The Legal 500 United States, The Legal 500 Latin America, IFLR1000, The Best Lawyers in America; and Latin Lawyer.
 He was named a “Dealmaker of the Year” by The American Lawyer magazine in 2018 and was recognized by Lawdragon as one of “500 Leading Lawyers in America.”
 Mr. Hall was also selected as a Mergers & Acquisitions Trailblazer by The National Law Journal.

 Mr. Hall was educated at Wesley College in Melbourne and has a B.Com.
 (Hons) and an LL.B.
 (Hons) from the University of Melbourne and an LL.M. from Harvard University.

 Mrs Rebecca A. John

-Mrs. John grew up in Victoria, Australia and currently resides in New York City with her husband and two children.
+Mrs John grew up in Victoria, Australia and currently resides in the United States with her husband and two teenage sons.

 Dean Richard Southby